 Lossy compression reduces file size by permanently eliminating certain information.
 Specifically, it eliminates redundant information, even though the user may not notice it.
 For example, JPEG is a format that uses lossy compression.

 However, lossless compression retains raster values during compression.
 At the same time, it still ma ages to reduce file size.
 For example, LZ77 is a lossless compression file type.

 Let’s compare both image compression methods and their potential uses in GIS.

 When should you use lossy and lossless compression?

-In GIS, lossy compression data is good for background images because it has faster loading speeds with lower compression ratios.
+In GIS, lossy compression data is good for basemap imagery because it has faster loading speeds with lower compression ratios.
 You should not choose lossy compression if you want to perform further analysis of the data.

 Lossy compression algorithms often result in greater reductions in file size.
 It’s often the case that the human eye cannot distinguish between lossless and lossy compression.
 Lossy image compression offers the best compression ratios with good enough approximations.

 On the other hand, lossless compression reduces file size but retains redundant information after compression.
 For example, LZ77 is a type of lossless compression.

 Lossless compression is good if there will be a new analysis of the data.
 This is because it doesn’t alter any of the original values.
 This means that it’s good for discrete data or any raster image that already has lossy compression.

 JPEG stands for Joint Photographic Experts Group, which is the group that created the standard.
 It has an extension of JPG and JPEG and is the most common image format used by digital cameras and on the World Wide Web.